-There are also lots of gender-neutral pronouns in use, some of them more gender neutral.
+There are also lots of other pronouns in use, some of them more gender neutral.
 Here are a few you might hear:

-- They/them/theirs (Shea ate their food because they were hungry.)
+- They/them/theirs (“Shea ate their food because they were hungry.”)
 This is a pretty common gender-neutral pronoun and it can be used in the singular.
 Singular “they” is not a new concept to English speakers – singular they is often used if we do not know the person we are talking about (“Who called you?
 What did they want?”)

 - Just my name please!
-(Ash ate Ash’s food because Ash was hungry) Some people prefer not to use pronouns at all, using their name as a pronoun instead.
+(Ash ate Ash’s food because Ash was hungry) Some people prefer not to use pronouns at all, using their name instead of a pronoun.

-A pronoun is a word that refers to either the people talking (I or you) or someone or something that is being talked about (like she, it, them, and this).
-Gender pronouns (he/she/they/ze etc.) specifically refer to people that you are talking about.
+A pronoun is a word that refers to either the people talking (“I” or “you”) or someone or something that is being talked about (like “she”, “it”, “them”, and “this”).
+Gender pronouns (he/she/they/ze etc.) specifically refer to the person you are referring to.